microsoft/hands-on-lab-azure-functions/docs/workshop.md

 ## Simulate errors

-To simulate errors, you can see that in the `Transcriptions.cs` file you have a call to the `UnexpectedBehaviors.Simulate()` method which will throw an exception randomly.
+To simulate errors, you can see that in the `GetTranscriptions.cs` file you have a call to the `UnexpectedBehaviors.Simulate()` method which will throw an exception randomly.

-If you open the `UnexpectedBehaviors.cs` file you will see that you have 2 environments variables `ERROR_RATE` and `LATENCY_IN_SECONDS` which are used to enable the chaos and set the error rate and latency.
+If you open the `UnexpectedBehaviors.cs` file you will see that you have 2 environments variables `ERROR_RATE` and `LATENCY_IN_SECONDS` which are used to set the error rate and latency.

 Those environment variables are already set in the Azure Function App settings (`func-std-<your-instance-name>`) when you deployed the infrastructure previously.